logo

 About Breast Cancer Screening

-Did you know that in the United States, breast cancer is the second leading cause of cancer death in women?
-At Elite Gynecology, Dr. Guichard, Dr. Molly McBride, Barbara Sztukowski, NP, and Sarah Weld, NP, provide breast cancer screening to all of her patients, reducing their risk of developing this deadly disease.
-With an office located conveniently in the heart of New York City, Dr. McBride can reduce your risk.
+Did you know breast cancer is the second leading cause of cancer death in women in the United States?
+At Elite Gynecology, we prioritize early detection by offering breast cancer screenings to all our patients.
+Conveniently located in the heart of New York City, our office makes it easy to take charge of your health.
 Call the Manhattan office today or schedule your initial consultation with the online booking agent.

 Breast Cancer Screening Q&A